Simple Dynamics for Plurality Consensus: Introduction

-In \cite{DGMSS11}, a tight analysis of a $3$-neighbor dynamics for the \emph{median } problem on the clique has been presented: the goal here is to converge to a stable configuration where all nodes support a value which is a ``good'' approximation of the \emph{median} of the initial color configuration.
-It turns out that, in the binary case (i.e $k=2$), the median problem is equivalent to the majority consensus one and the $3$-input dynamics for the median is equivalent to the 3-majority dynamics: as a result, they obtain, for any bias $s \geqslant c \sqrt{n\log n}$ for some constant $c>0$, an optimal bound $\Theta(\log n)$ on the convergence time of the $3$-majority dynamics for the binary case of the problem considered in this paper.
+In~\cite{DGMSS11}, a tight analysis of a $3$-neighbor dynamics for the \emph{median} problem on the clique was presented: the goal there is to converge to a stable configuration where all nodes support a value which is a good approximation of the \emph{median} of the initial configuration.
+It turns out that, in the binary case (i.e $k=2$), the median problem is equivalent to plurality consensus and the $3$-input dynamics for the median is equivalent to the $3$-majority dynamics: As a result, they obtain, for any bias $s \geqslant c \sqrt{n\log n}$ for some constant $c>0$, an optimal bound $\Theta(\log n)$ on the convergence time of the $3$-majority dynamics for the binary case of the problem considered in this paper.

-However, for any $k \geqslant 3$, it is easy to see that the two problems above are different from each other (the median may be very different from the majority value) and, thus, the two dynamics are different from each other as well.
-Moreover, the analysis in \cite{DGMSS11} - strongly based on the properties of the median function - cannot be adapted to bound the convergence time of the majority process.
-The existence of dynamics reaching majority consensus for the general case is left as an important open issue in \cite{AAE07,DGMSS11,AD12}.
+However, for any $k \geqslant 3$, it is easy to see that the two problems above differ significantly (in particular, the median may be very different from the plurality) and thus, the two dynamics are different from each other as well.
+Moreover, the analysis in~\cite{DGMSS11} - strongly based on the properties of the median function - cannot be adapted to bound the convergence time of the $3$-majority dynamics.
+The role of parameter $k=k(n)$ in the convergence time of this dynamics is currently unknown and, more generally, the existence of efficient dynamics reaching plurality consensus for $k \geqslant 3$ is left as an important open issue in~\cite{AAE07,DGMSS11,BD13}.